NetEase/pomelo-daemon/README.md

 note: rpc-logs collector is just for debug, in production env it is not suggested to enable rpc-logs

 ##More Usage
-in pomelo-daemon client, type help for more help infomations, enjoy with it
+in pomelo-daemon client, type help for more help information, and enjoy it
 ![pomelo-daemon](http://ww2.sinaimg.cn/large/b7bc844fgw1e7u4kzcr2jj20kx0c340d.jpg)

 ## License